novuhq/novu/docs/docs/platform/step-filter.md

 ## On Filter

-- On payload: You can specify a list of keywords or values that the 'payload' field must match in order for the notification to be delivered. his is useful if you only want to receive notifications that contain certain information.
+- On payload: You can specify a list of keywords or values that the 'payload' field must match in order for the notification to be delivered.
+This is useful if you only want to receive notifications that contain certain information.

 - On subscriber: You can filter which subscribers receive notifications based on subscriber